scriptotek/browser-kiosk-windows-setup/README.md

 # Tools and tips for Win 10 Kiosk mode with browser
 Various tools and tips to set up a Windows 10 pc with Chrome and Firefox in Kiosk mode.
 This document contains:
-1. Recipe on how to autologon
+1. Automatic login
 2. Scheduled task restarting computer at a certain hour every night
 3. Prevent screen from going black and entering screen saver mode
 4. Disable Edge Swipe and Pinch Zoom in Windows 10
 5. Flags for Chrome and Firefox with batch-file example to start in Kiosk mode

-## Recipe on how to autologon
+## Automatic login
 Create local user and make appropriate changes in Regedit for autologin.

 You will need to have one administrator user and one non-adminisitrator user for daily operation.